 When approaching clothing retailers, you’ll need, among a few other things, a line sheet to show what your line has to offer.
-A line sheet is one sheet of paper that shows all your t-shirt designs and info on buying them wholesale.
+A fashion line sheet is one sheet of paper that shows all your t-shirt designs and info on buying them wholesale.
 This can also come in the form of a catalog.

-What goes into your line sheet?
-A number of things:
+What goes into a fashion line sheet?

-Images of all the t-shirts your line consists of.
-Line sheets are usually seasonal, so you’d only show the t-shirts you’ve created for the upcoming season.
+Fashion line sheets are usually seasonal, so you’d only show the t-shirts you’ve created for the upcoming season.
 Most line sheets show drawn/ computer generated depictions of the t-shirt line, not photographs, because this makes the design clearer.
 A photo may badly represent your t-shirt designs if the camera happened to suck.
 Show all important views of your t-shirt.
 For example, if you have graphics on the front and back, show both sides.
 If there are small details in your graphic show a close up of the detail.
 Represent your designs the best that you can.

 You can use a mix of numbers, a mix of letters, or a combination of both.
 Make your styles number easy to remember, for you and the buyer.
 Coming up with style numbers can be tricky, but using a formula can make it easy.
 Some companies use a number from 1-9 to represent things like fabric, color, design, and size, and put them in a select order.

-Prices.
 List the wholesale prices of your t-shirts.
 Remember, your wholesale price is usually doubled by the retailer to come up with the retail price.
 Make your wholesale price half of what you expect the t-shirts to retail for.
 It should be easy to find the prices for your t-shirts, so design the layout of the sheet correspondingly.

 List what kind of fabric each t-shirt is made of and the quality of the fabric, etc. An example is ‘Made of 100% ringspun cotton.’
 Also show the colors each shirt is available in.
 If a design is available in more than one color, show the design on each color t-shirt.

-Season.
 The season of the collection needs to be clearly stated.
 Summer, Winter, Spring, or Fall.

 You must also state delivery dates and order cut-off dates.
 This info needs to be at the top of the line sheet.
 Order cut-off date, start ship and complete ship dates are included here.

 List your order minimum, which is basically the smallest number of t-shirts a retailer can purchase from you.
 You can list a minimum per t-shirt design as well as a minimum total order.
 For example, 5 pcs per design, $250 per total order.

 This is really important.
 List this clearly in an easy to find place or you probably won’t be getting any call backs.

-Order form.
 Include an order form listing each style name/number as well as prices in an orderly fashion.
 Make space to allow the retailer to mark off size and amount, as well as shipping info.
 Take a look at other companies’ catalogs to see an example of this.
 Make the order process as easy and painless as possible.

 This should give you a start.
-Use these pointers and you’ll be on your way to making an excellent line sheet or catalog.
+Use these pointers and you’ll be on your way to making an excellent fashion line sheet or catalog.